 Immelt joined GE four days before 9/11 and the impact on the company was devastating, as it was for everyone.
 He learned that speaking openly about challenges inspired the team to dwell on the future and not the past.

-2. Customers fade away.
-Your answer is markets are forever.
+2. Customers may fade away.
+But you’ve learned markets are forever.

 “I had this feeling we were still constructed for an American-centric economy and I realized we had to get more global.”